the-events-calendar/the-events-calendar/readme.txt

 * Estonian from Andra Saimre
 * Finnish by Elias Okkonen
 * French from Sylvain Delisle
-* German from Oliver Heinrich
+* German from Oliver Heinrich and Brian Haas
 * Greek from Yannis Troullinos
 * Hungarian from Balazs Dobos
 * Icelandic by Baldvin Örn Berndsen